 The notion that our preferences draw on past experience and hence memory should not be controversial.
 Memory representations of past choices and their consequences allow organisms to learn what sources of food provide optimal nourishment and which predators and other dangers to avoid, ensuring our survival and well-being by informing future preferences.
 To the extent that such information has great generality over time, it even gets incorporated into a species’ genetic blueprint, its collective memory record, resulting for example in hardwired fear of snakes in chimpanzees and humans.

 The field of economics has treated preferences as a primitive in its influential axiomatic models of choice (e.g., von Neumann & Morgenstern, 1952).
 Perhaps as a result, the connection between properties of memory and judgment and choice has historically been ignored, with only a few exceptions (Weber, Goldstein, & Barlas, 1995).
-More recently, memory considerations have played a more prominent role in explanations of JDM phenomena attempting to leverage what we know about memory to provide insight into the processes underlying known decision phenomena (Reyna et al 2003; Schneider 2003).
+More recently, memory considerations have played a more prominent role in explanations of judgement and decision-making (JDM) phenomena attempting to leverage what we know about memory to provide insight into the processes underlying known decision phenomena (Reyna et al 2003; Schneider 2003).

 Memory processes provide entry points for psychological models of judgment and choice, in addition to the important role of attentional and perceptual processes that have resulted in models such as prospect theory (Kahneman & Tversky, 1979).
 As reviewed by Weber & Johnson (2009), both memory encoding and retrieval processes influence judgment and choice in multiple ways.
 If preferences are often constructed (see Lichtenstein & Slovic, 2006), an insight that may arguably be psychology’s most successful export to economics, then memory processes can be expected to play a major role in this construction (Weber & Johnson, 2006).
 Query theory (Johnson et al, 2007; Weber et al., 2007) suggests that decision-makers consult their memory (or external sources) with automatic and implicit queries about the choice alternatives, in particular arguments for choosing one or the other, i.e., their merits or liabilities.
 Past experiences and other associations provide the basis for such evaluation.